pownjs/github/README.md

 # Pown Github

 Pown Github is a library and a tool to work with the Github API.
-The project expors both a command line interface pown as well as a transform for @pown/recon.
+The project expors both a **pown** command and a transform for @pown/recon.

 ## Credits